 • A more complete schedule will be given to you upon check-in.

 • Meals: Lunch is provided for all Day campers.

 Campers play on 12 outdoor tennis courts and at a newly renovated indoor tennis center.

-Campers stay 2 per room in the dorms (name TBD) on campuers.
+Campers stay 2 per room in the Manokin Hall dorms (2014) on campus.
 Campers are assigned by age and roommate requests.
 Limited triples are available, but not guaranteed.
-There is A/C in the dorms.
+There is A/C in the dorms!

 Evening activities may include a trip to the famous Ocean City Amusement , pizza and movie night, bowling and casino night.

 Nike Tennis Camps does not provide transportation to/from camp from airport, train stations or bus depots.
 If you fly into camp, we recommend that you fly into Salisbury Airport.
 Shuttle vans often offer a cost effective alternative to taking a taxi.
 For more details and a listing of shuttle carriers visit: www.airportservice.com.